thoth-tech/handbook/docs/processes/company-operations-guide.md

 # Company Operations Guide

-This purpose of this Company Operations Guide is to provide guidelines as to how certain activities undertaken as part of being a member of Thoth Tech should be conducted.
-This contents within this guide will assist in achieving consistency in the micro-level company operations across all teams and products.
+The Company Operations Guide informs Thoth Tech members of how to conduct certain company activities.
+The contents of this guide will assist in achieving consistency in micro-level company operations across all teams and products.

 ## Table of Contents